antoinealb/antoinealb.github.io/_posts/2015-05-01-rust-on-arm-microcontroller.markdown

 I started working on interrupts and bindings to ChibiOS.
 I also would like to design safer APIs instead of simply translating the code to Rust.

+*Update:* A friend of mine [@nuft](http://nuft.github.io) has done this work.
+It is now possible to write ChibiOS threads in Rust.
+His work can be found in the `chibi-rust` branch of the repository.

 # Sources:
 * http://spin.atomicobject.com/2015/02/20/rust-language-c-embedded/
 * https://doc.rust-lang.org/core/